sunyu912/cm2-roblox3/Deprecated Lessons/L6 Homework.md

-3. On line 5, what does :lower( ) do to the player’s name (which is a string)?
+3. On line 5, what does :lower( ) do to the player's name (which is a string)?

     ___________________________________________________________________________